mpram/IoT_Academy/Month_2/Day_1/IoT Central HOL.md

 Another event might just acknowledge and record the customer ID that a truck is to deliver to.

-To create an event, select Add capability.
+To create an event, select **Add capability**.
 Then fill in the following information.

 <table>
     <thead>